-Cupido Japanese Pieris will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
-It tends to be a little leggy, with a typical clearance of 1 foot from the ground.
+Valley Rose Japanese Pieris will grow to be about 6 feet tall at maturity, with a spread of 5 feet.
+It tends to be a little leggy, with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 40 years or more.